synner-sec/enumeration/linux-enumeration.md

 - Priv Esc Resource: https://book.hacktricks.xyz/linux-hardening/linux-privilege-escalation-checklist
 ---
+- sudo -l - see what can be run as sudo for current user
 - cat /etc/passwd | cut -d ":" -f 1

 - find . -name flag1.txt: find the file named “flag1.txt” in the current directory